Advanced Behaviour Support Advisory

 Medical Review & Specialist Referral

-Where biological contributors are suspected — unexplained pain, sleep disruption, cyclical presentation, regression — we coordinate with the participant's GP and refer on to the right specialist.
+Where biological contributors are suspected, including unexplained pain, sleep disruption, cyclical presentation and regression, we coordinate with the participant's GP and refer on to the right specialist.
 We follow up until findings are integrated.
+That coordination extends to whoever needs to be involved — support coordinators, informal supports, family members — to make sure nothing falls through the gap.

 Positive Behaviour Support Plans